 An Incomplete grade which has not been repaired by the deadline will automatically be converted to a grade of "F" on the student's transcript.
-In exceptional circumstances, a student may formally appeal for an extension of an Incomplete grade; appeals should be directed to the Committee on Academic Standards through the Associate Dean of the College.
+At the instructor's sole discretion, an Incomplete grade may be extended for an additional semester if circumstances warrant.
+Any further extension would require a formal petition from the student to the Committee on Academic Standards through the Associate Dean of the College.
 Once an Incomplete grade turns to a grade of "F", a student must re-register for the course if he/she wishes to earn credit for that course.
 Students with grades of Incomplete are not eligible for Dean's List status until all Incomplete grades for the semester have been changed.